Rapid Insights: A Man on the Inside Shows How Heart Elevates Whodunits

-Here’s what you need to know about Clipped:
+Here’s what you need to know about A Man on the Inside:

 Vault uses index scores to describe the impact a given story/theme/element will have on specific KPIs: